 Daylight - 5000K-6500K.
 Perfect for reading.

 LED, CFL, halogen and incandescent bulbs are available in a variety of shapes and bases to fit your needs.
 Energy-efficient LED and CFL bulbs can be used in table lamps, pendant lights, ceiling fans, wall sconces and other lighting fixtures, the same as incandescent bulbs.
+Some vintage and decorative bulbs look great on their own.
 The easiest thing to do is bring your old bulb with you to the store so you’re certain to buy the right one.
-While you’re there, check out the different energy saving options available.
+While you’re there, check out the different energy saving and stylish options that are available.